 The catering is in house and you can even stay is a suite with a secret entrance into the ballroom.
 BONUS: By hosting you wedding at The President, you can rack up HHonors points for your honeymoon!

-High ceilings, old world architecture and loads of natural light make this a picturesque space for weddings.
+High ceilings, old world architecture and loads of natural light make The Nelson Atkins Museum of Art a picturesque space for weddings.
 If you’d like guests to feel like they are transported to another place and time, this is the venue for you.
 Local guests will love visiting this Kansas City treasure, while it’s a wonderful way to showcase the best of KC to out of town travelers.
 The museum offers in house catering and a variety of spaces to suit your needs.
 They’ve recently started allowing ceremonies, giving you the option to host the entire event on the grounds of the museum.
 BONUS: Become a member of the museum and receive a discounted rental rate.

 This 15th-century style Italian courtyard is a wonderful option for dinner.
 The space features one of the oldest fountains in America as it’s focal point and wont disappoint when it comes to ambiance.